jendave/starforged-custom-compendiums/README.md

 ## Credits

-Oracles, Assets and Journal Entries
+Oracles, Assets, Macros and Journal Entries

 * [Positive Plot Twists Oracle](https://discord.com/channels/437120373436186625/473169644698468352/1128160532113932349) by dukethesquirrelking is used with permission from the author.
 * [Gender Expression Oracles](https://gender-oracle.neocities.org) by kindfulkirby is used with permission from the author.